Jon-Hudak/astroPortfolio/src/pages/blog/dont-buy-a-website.md

 date: "7/25/23"
 draft: false
 bannerImg: "/images/blog/2-dont-buy-a-website.jpg"
+bannerImgAlt: A lemon in a miniature shopping cart
 description: Is a brand new website really a good investment for your small business?
 tags:
     -web design